denikom72/browser-terminal-application/README.md

 python -V

-2find out the path of the python bins, see is there any other version of it and set the link on the right one ls -ld $(which python) cd "PATH TO PYTHON-BINS, probably /usr/bin/" ls | sort | grep -i "pytho*"
+2.find out the path of the python bins, see is there any other version of it and set the link on the right one

+ls -ld $(which python)

+cd "PATH TO PYTHON-BINS, probably /usr/bin/"

+ls | sort | grep -i "pytho*"

-3.if there is not a python2.7-interpreter, make an installation apt-get install python2.7 -y
+3.if there is not a python2.7-interpreter, make an installation

+apt-get install python2.7 -y

 or donwload the interpreter with "curl" into this directory and don't forget to set the x-rights

-4.set a link to the right version ln -s python python2.7
+4.set a link to the right version

+ln -s python python2.7

-Small how-to-video: installation of the right python-version and a small demo of the browser-termial-application
+Small how-to-video: installation of the right python-version and a [small demo of the browser-termial-application](http://www.green-homepages.de/#brow_term)

 ## Welcome to GitHub Pages